dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

 .. warning::

-    There is currently `a defect #60 <https://github.com/diydrones/dronekit-python/issues/60>`_ that means that after an observer is triggered, the notification function is called on every heartbeat until it the observer removed (whether or not the value changes).
+    There is currently `a defect (#60) <https://github.com/diydrones/dronekit-python/issues/60>`_ that means that after an observer is triggered, the callback function is run on every heartbeat (whether or not the observed attribute changes).

 Observers are added using :py:func:`Vehicle.add_attribute_observer() <droneapi.lib.Vehicle.add_attribute_observer>`,
 specifying the name of the attribute to observe and a callback function.
 The same string is passed to the callback when it is notified.
 Observers are removed using :py:func:`remove_attribute_observer() <droneapi.lib.Vehicle.remove_attribute_observer>`.

 The code snippet below shows how to add (and remove) a callback function to observe :py:attr:`location <droneapi.lib.Vehicle.location>` attribute changes.
-The two second ``sleep()`` is required because otherwise the observer might be removed before the it is first notified.
+The two second ``sleep()`` is required because otherwise the observer might be removed before the the callback is first run.

 .. code:: python